flutter/packages/packages/pigeon/README.md

 # Pigeon

-// TODO: how to frame this?
-// To get started, see the Quickstart Guide in the [Example README](./example/README.md).

 Pigeon is a code generator tool to make communication between Flutter and the host platform type-safe, easier, and faster.